adegans/Goosle/readme.md

 Why a few minutes past the hour?
 Because most people run stuff exactly on the hour or some other predictable interval like 15 or 30 minutes.
 Running things a few minutes later spreads server load.

 ## Authorizing access to the Openverse search API
-This is required to use Openverse Image Search.
+OpenVerse image search provides (mostly) royalty free images. \
+Millions of high quality photos from photographers from all over the world. \
+If you're into high quality photo backgrounds, need images for blogs and articles or just like to look at high-res anything, then Openverse is a useful engine to use.

+To use Openverse Image Search you'll need to register Goosle for an oAUTH access token.

+Goosle includes a oAuth routine to easily register for an access token. \
-In your browser navigate to your goosle setup and add /functions/oauth.php to the url (ex. example.com/functions/oauth.php or example.com/functions/oauth.php?a=YOUR_HASH). \
+- In your browser navigate to your goosle setup and add /functions/oauth-openverse.php to the url (ex. example.com/functions/oauth-openverse.php or example.com/functions/oauth-openverse.php?a=YOUR_HASH).
-Follow the onscreen prompts to get an authorization token to use Openverse.
+- Follow the onscreen prompts to get an authorization token to use Openverse.

-At the end, please save the Client ID and Client Secret somewhere on your computer, in a note or something.
-Should the token file that Goosle creates get lost you'll need these values to continue using Openverse.
+- When prompted save the Client ID and Client Secret somewhere on your computer, in a note or something.
+Should the token file that Goosle creates get lost you'll need these strings to continue using Openverse.
+- An email from Openverse will arrive within a few minutes with a confirmation link to finalize the set up.
+- Once activated, enable openverse in your config.php and you're all set!

 This procedure generates an access token which is stored in /cache/token.data, this token expires every 12 hours.
 Yeah, annoying! \
 To automatically renew the token you can set up the Goosle cronjob as described elsewhere in this readme.

+## API access to the Pixabay search API
+Pixabay is a high quality photo and illustration database with (generally) royalty-free images. \
+Pixabay has a database of hundreds of thousands of images provided by Photographers from all over the world. \
+If you're a content creator who regularly need images for blogs and articles or just like to look at high-res photography, Pixabay is for you.

+To get image results from Pixabay you'll need a free account to get a free API key. \
+Register an account here: [https://pixabay.com](https://pixabay.com) (Click the Join button in the top right)

+Once registered and logged in, you can find your API key in the Documentation here: [https://pixabay.com/api/docs/](https://pixabay.com/api/docs/), look for the first parameter specification (looks like a list), the Key will be highlighted in green at the top of it.
+Copy this key to your config.php into the pixabay_api_key option.

+## Support
+You can post your questions on Github Discussions or say hi on [Mastodon](https://mas.to/@arnan) or through my [website](https://www.arnan.me).

-### Notes
+## Notes
 - When using file caching you should set up a cronjob to execute goosle-cron.php every few hours.
 This deletes 'old' results.
-- When you use Openverse for your image searches you should set up a cron job to execute goosle-cron.php every 11 hours or less.
+- When you use Openverse for your image searches you should set up a cron job to execute goosle-cron.php every 11 hours or so.
 This will automagically renew the access token.
 - If you want update notifications in the footer of Goosle set up the cron job so Goosle can ping Github weekly to see what's new.
 - The .htaccess file has a redirect to force HTTPS, catch 404 errors with a redirect as well as browser caching rules ready to go.
 - The robots.txt has a rule to tell all crawlers to not crawl Goosle.
 But keep in mind that not every crawler obeys this file.
 - The access hash is NOT meant as a super secure measure and only works for surface level prying eyes.

-Have fun finding things!
-And tell your friends!

-## Support
-Goosle comes with limited support. \
-You can post your questions on Github Discussions or say hi on [Mastodon](https://mas.to/@arnan) or [Telegram](https://t.me/arnandegans).
+- Results provided by Openverse and Pixabay are simplistic keyword matches which are not necessarily accurately sorted by relevancy.

-### Known "issues"
+## Known "issues"
 - Duckduckgo sometimes returns a 202 header and no results.
 I'm not sure what causes that but suspect it's something to do with quotas or a service limitation on their end.
 - Some crawlers for Magnet searches may return empty results.
 These are likely quota limits on their end.